dsah567/Transcations/backend/Readme.md

 1. **Clone the repository: (if not cloned and if you have cloned move to next step)**
     ```sh
     git clone https://github.com/dsah567/Transcations
-2. **Navigate to the project directory: client**
+2. **Navigate to the project directory: backend**
     ```sh
-    cd Transcations/client
+    cd Transcations/backend
     ```
 3. **Install dependencies:**
     ```sh